Nihal Arthanayake: Television

-Nihal's TV appearances began in 1999 alongside Emma B on BBC2's Webwise.
+Arthanayake's TV appearances began in 1999 alongside Emma B on BBC2's Webwise.
 He also hosted his own rap show The Drop on MTV Base, and three hours of live TV every Saturday for digital television channel CBBC entitled The Saturday Show: Extra.

-Nihal co-presented three series of BBC2's flagship Asian music arts and culture show - Desi DNA alongside Adil Ray and Anita Rani since 2004 and he interviewed Karsh Kale, Padma Lakshmi, Nerm, Outlandish and DJ Pathaan, as well as presenting special features on Jay Sean, Ms Scandalous and Freeform Five.
+Arthanayake co-presented three series of BBC2's Asian music arts and culture show – Desi DNA alongside Adil Ray and Anita Rani since 2004 and he interviewed Karsh Kale, Padma Lakshmi, Nerm, Outlandish and DJ Pathaan, as well as presenting special features on Jay Sean, Ms Scandalous and Freeform Five.

-In November 2004, he presented a documentary for Channel 4 entitled Where's Your F*****G Manners?
+In November 2004, he presented Channel 4 documentary Where's Your F*****G Manners?

-In August 2005, he appeared on BBC2's Art School, alongside celebrities Ulrika Jonsson and Keith Allen, to spend two weeks at the Chelsea School of Art and learn about modern art.
+In August 2005, he appeared on BBC2's Art School, alongside Ulrika Jonsson and Keith Allen, spending two weeks at the Chelsea School of Art and learn about modern art.

-In 2010, Nihal appeared on BBC2's Celebrity Masterchef, but was eliminated in the first round, after cooking a Thai chicken curry on rosti for the Invention Test.
+In 2010, Nihal appeared on BBC2's Celebrity Masterchef, but did not get past the first round, after cooking a Thai chicken curry on rosti for the Invention Test.

-With inside knowledge of the music industry he is regularly asked to provide talking head commentary on various music and culture-related topics on programmes ranging from the BRIT Awards, The Culture Show and Channel 5's The Wright Stuff, to MTV Base's Hip Hop Candy, and has appeared as a guest panellist on music comedy quiz Never Mind the Buzzcocks and on BBC Four's We Need Answers.
+With inside knowledge of the music industry he has contributed commentary on various music and culture-related topics on programmes ranging from the BRIT Awards, The Culture Show and Channel 5's The Wright Stuff, to MTV Base's Hip Hop Candy, and has appeared as a guest panellist on music comedy quiz Never Mind the Buzzcocks and on BBC Four's We Need Answers.

 In March 2021, Nihal appeared on Richard Osman's House of Games on the BBC.
-In July/August 2021 he was part of the BBC’s coverage team for the Tokyo 2020 Olympic Games, broadcasting short explainers from Tokyo about how some of the less well-known sports work.
+In July/August 2021, he was part of the BBC’s coverage team for the Tokyo 2020 Olympic Games, broadcasting a nightly highlights show with Jeanette Kwakye and short explainers from Tokyo about how some of the less well-known sports work.

 Club promotion

-Following the success of the Radio 1 show, Arthanayake launched his own club night called Bombay Bronx in May 2004 as an opportunity to showcase his love of rap music - but with a distinctly Asian perspective.
+Following the success of the Radio 1 show, Arthanayake launched his own club night called Bombay Bronx in May 2004 as an opportunity to showcase his love of rap music – but with a distinctly Asian perspective.
 Since its creation, Bombay Bronx has seen some of the biggest artists on the 'Asian Beats' scene perform live, such as Swami, Raghav, Jay Sean, Belgian Ben, Skiddy McGee and Mentor Kolektiv, as well as giving a platform for unsigned artists such as Sunit, Raxtstar and Serese.

 As well as DJ-ing at a variety of events up and down the country, Nihal has DJ-ed the Isle of Wight Festival, Glastonbury Festival and Bestival in the UK.
 Internationally, he has performed in Bangladesh, Dubai, Germany, India, Sri Lanka, Switzerland, Thailand and toured the U.S. with Bobby Friction and Raghav.